ta3ag/lbd/docs/BackendTutorial/source/asm.rst

 Cpu0AsmParser.cpp.
 In Cpu0Asm.td, it include Cpu0RegisterInfoGPROutForAsm.td
 which define GPROut is same to CPURegs.
 In Cpu0RegisterInfoGPROutForOther.td, which used when translate llvm IR to Cpu0 instruction.
-The register SW are not allowed to be allocated to output result register such as "and $sw, $1, $2" since the $sw include the status word for Cpu0.
-So, the GPROut is defined to exclude SW in Cpu0RegisterInfoGPROutForOther.td.
+The register SW are not allowed to be allocated to output result register when translate llvm IR.
+For example, if compile with C statement "a = (b & c);" and it generate "and $sw, $1, $2" instruction then the $sw of interrupt status will be destroyed.
+To avoid this happen, the GPROut is defined to exclude SW in Cpu0RegisterInfoGPROutForOther.td.
 When do assembler, instruction "and $sw, $1, $2" is allowed.
 This assembly programm is accepted, so Cpu0GenAsmMatcher.inc is generated follow the Cpu0Asm.td definition.